nextcloud/documentation/admin_manual/configuration/configuration_automation.rst

       "dbtableprefix" => "",
     );

+.. note:: Keep in mind that the automatic configuration does not eliminate the need for creating the database user and database in advance, as described in :doc:`configuration_database`.

 PostgreSQL Database
 ~~~~~~~~~~~~~~~~~~~
-Keep in mind that the automatic configuration does not unburden you from creating the database user and database
-in advance, as described in :doc:`configuration_database`.

-With the configuration below the "Finish setup" screen still will ask for data directory and admin credentials settings.
+Using the following parameter settings, the "Finish setup" screen requests data directory and admin credentials settings.

 .. code-block:: php